robseb/rsyocto/doc/guides/6_newFPGAconf.md

 |\"socfpga_std_linux.rbf\"|*DE10 Standart*| Quartus Prime | FPGA Config for written by Linux |*running_bootloader_fpgaconfig.rbf* |

 **The Content  of the "rsyocto_SDxx-Folder"**
-7. With the Text-File \"infoRSyocto.txt\" it is posible to add some notes to the final image
+ 7. With the Text-File \"infoRSyocto.txt\" it is possible to add some notes to the final image
   * The MAC address can also be changed here:
      ````
      -- MAC: d6:7d:ae:b3:0e:ba